microsoft/unilm/trocr/README.md

 TrOCR is an end-to-end text recognition approach with pre-trained image Transformer and text Transformer models, which leverages the Transformer architecture for both image understanding and wordpiece-level text generation.

  [TrOCR: Transformer-based Optical Character Recognition with Pre-trained Models](https://arxiv.org/abs/2109.10282) Minghao Li, Tengchao Lv, Lei Cui, Yijuan Lu, Dinei Florencio, Cha Zhang, Zhoujun Li, Furu Wei, Preprint 2021.

+The TrOCR is currently implemented with the Fairseq library.
+We hope to convert the models to Huggingface format later.

 | Model                          |  #Param   | testset | score          |
 |--------------------------------|-----------|---------|----------------|